aissazouhayr/findJobApp/Readme.md

 #find job App
-  a web page that fetch and consume an API fron NYC.gov for all job postings.
+  a web page that fetch and consume an API from NYC.gov for all job postings.

 https://aissazouhayr.github.io/findJobApp/.
 <img src="NewYorkCity.jpg"/>